-The Company has established a strategic partnership to own and operate the Magat and Ambuklao-Binga hydroelectric plants with SN Power, which is a leading renewable energy company with projects and operations in Asia, Africa and Latin America.
-Aside from this, AboitizPower has also established partnerships with the likes of STEAG GmbH, Global Power, Meralco, and TeaM Energy, which are recognized names in their respective industries.
+The Company has established a strategic partnership to own and operate the Magat, Maris, and Ambuklao-Binga hydroelectric plants with SN Power13.
+Aside from this, AboitizPower has also established partnerships with the likes of STEAG GmbH, AC Energy, Global Power, Meralco, and TeaM Energy, which are reputable names in their respective industries.
 The Company remains open to strategic partnerships in the pursuit of exploratory projects.